Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Experimental Results

 Moreover, the interpretability of the model also greatly aids in diagnosing problems, thus simplifying the development of more capable and safer AI.
-This feature actually proved beneficial during the development phase of this paper.
+This feature actually proved beneficial during the development of this paper.
 Initially in our development, the TC agent showed promising performance in training, but frequently failed during testing, repetitively oscillating between incorrect thoughts (plans) without actively exploring new ideas.
 This observation helped us to recognize that, because we had trained with teacher forcing throughout with oracle (i.e. perfect) thoughts, the agent had never practiced having incorrect thoughts, and thus had never practiced recovering from them by trying alternate ideas.
-Thus, at inference time when it has to generate its own thoughts, which are sometimes incorrect, it did not know how to recover.
-We then instead tested an immediate transition from teacher-forcing to 100\% auto-regressive sampling and training (i.e. from 100\% teacher-forcing on one training step to 0\% on the next), but the agent generated too many nonsensical thoughts, which prevented stable training and harmed performance.
-Thanks to the model’s interpretability, we were able to recognize the situation and try an alternative strategy that worked well, and is the one we report results for in this paper: we gradually decay the teacher-forcing rate (fraction) during training, which dramatically improved performance (Section. \ref{section:performance}).
+Thus, at inference time when it had to generate its own thoughts, which are sometimes incorrect, it did not know how to recover.
+We then instead tested an immediate transition from teacher-forcing to 100\% auto-regressive sampling and training (i.e. from 100\% teacher-forcing on one training step to 0\% on the next), but the agent generated too many nonsensical thoughts.
+Thanks to the model’s interpretability, we were able to recognize the situation and try an alternative strategy that worked well, and is the one we report results for in this paper (Section. \ref{section:performance}): we gradually decay the teacher-forcing rate (fraction) during training, which dramatically improved performance.
 Supplementary Material \ref{appendix_section:debug} contains more details about this example.

-Lastly, TC enables steerability.
+Lastly, TC enables steerability, including helping agents when they are stuck.
 That is because the actions of TC agents are conditioned on their thoughts, and we can manually inject alternate thoughts to have the agents do what we wish.
-We can also take advantage of this capability to help agents in challenging tasks.
-The TC agent, when provided with oracle high-level thoughts, is capable of near-perfect performance across almost all environments (Fig. \ref{figure:zeroshot}).
-Additional empirical evidence of this is the high fraction of tasks successfully performed by following these oracle thoughts.
-This oracle task success rate starts at a median of 96.0 (95\% confident interval: -8.4,+4.0)\% for tasks furthest out of distribution (Behavioral Difficulty $>$ 450 and Cognitive difficulty $=$ 9), and rises to a near-perfect median of 99.2 (95\% confident interval: -5.5,+0.8)\% when within the training distribution.
-These findings highlight the promising potential of TC agents in effectively collaborating with humans to accomplish challenging missions.
+The TC agent, when provided with Oracle high-level thoughts, is capable of near-perfect performance across almost all environments (Fig. \ref{figure:zeroshot}), which provides evidence that steering agents is possible and effective.